pyeventsourcing/esdbclient/README.md

 This method has one required argument, `stream_name`.

-This method also has an optional `timeout` argument, that is expected to be a Python `float`, which sets a deadline for the completion of the gRPC operation.
+This method has an optional `timeout` argument, that is expected to be a Python `float`, which sets a deadline for the completion of the gRPC operation.

+This method also has an optional `credentials` argument, which can be used to override call credentials derived from the connection string URI.

 ```python
 subscriptions = client.list_subscriptions_to_stream(